AdrianoAraujoSantos/SnowFlakeSharpId/README.md

 ## Explanation of the NextID function algorithm

-1-The method is locked using a lock statement to ensure thread safety.
+1-The method is locked using a lock statement to ensure thread safety.<br>
-2-The current timestamp is obtained using the GetCurrentTimestamp() method.
+2-The current timestamp is obtained using the GetCurrentTimestamp() method.<br>
-3-If the current timestamp is less than the previous timestamp, an exception is thrown indicating that the system clock has gone back in time.
+3-If the current timestamp is less than the previous timestamp, an exception is thrown indicating that the system clock has gone back in time.<br>
 4-If the current timestamp is the same as the previous timestamp, the sequence number is incremented and checked if it has reached its maximum value.
-If so, the method waits for the next millisecond using the WaitNextMillis() method.
+If so, the method waits for the next millisecond using the WaitNextMillis() method.<br>
-5-If the current timestamp is different from the previous timestamp, the sequence number is reset to 0.
+5-If the current timestamp is different from the previous timestamp, the sequence number is reset to 0.<br>
-6-The timestamp, data center ID, machine ID, and sequence number are combined to form the final ID.
+6-The timestamp, data center ID, machine ID, and sequence number are combined to form the final ID.<br>
-7-The final ID is returned.
+7-The final ID is returned.<br>

 ## License